formal-land/coq-of-rust/docs/PROOF.md

 The simulations are either purely functional programs, or monadic programs in the error monad (to represent the `panic` calls that can happen at a lot of places in Rust) or the state monad.
 We use proof techniques that already exist in Coq to express specifications and proofs.

-We have a few conventions or tools that we use.
+We have a few conventions and tools.
 For data types that need it, we define an invariant named `Valid.t`.
-For example, if we have a type `Foo` in the original Rust code, we would define the predicate:
+For example, if we have a type `Foo` in the original Rust code, we would will the predicate:

 ```coq
 Module Foo.